-It’s actually very common for people to confuse reverb and delay, especially among new guitar players and pedal enthusiasts.
+It’s actually very common for people to confuse reverb vs delay and not understand their relationship to the best delay reverb pedals.
+This is especially the case among new guitar players and pedal enthusiasts.
 Often, they are used together, meaning you can easily associate them with each other.
 For some, this leads to the two effects being blended into one desired tone.
 But don’t be fooled, reverb and delay are two separate guitar effects.
 Let’s dig into the specific differences.

 Reverb is the natural, mechanical, or digital result of a loud sound bouncing off of the walls back to the listener.
 This creates a short echo that can also sound a bit like sustain.
 This effect dates back to the invention of musical performance, as sound would reflect off the walls of grand concert halls or a small room.
 When it comes to guitar effects and pedals, we have manipulated this sound, and exaggerated it, to shape our instrument in many ways.
 Reverb is often best described as a way to make your guitar sound more full or bigger sounding.
 This effect is also often built-in to amplifiers and can be considered an “always on” pedal for some players.

 Delay on the other hand is an audio effect where your guitar signal is recorded and then played back after an amount of time.
 Delay times vary drastically, and can be a quick echo, sort of like a reverb, or the delayed signal can be repeated seconds after the original note is picked.
 Delay often has other effects added on top of these repeats.
 Sometimes it is modulation, sometimes oscillation, but most often it is changes in volume.
 This allows for awesome tones that ring out and fade away.
 Delay is often used by players to fill space, create a sense of ambience, and layer sounds.
 Contrary to reverb, delay isn’t considered “always on” for most players and is used for more specific purposes throughout a song.